OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-21.md

 ## Matthew 21:44

-Anyone who falls on this stone will be broken to pieces; anyone on whom it falls will be crushed.”
+Anyone who stumbles over this stone will be broken, and anyone it falls upon will be crushed.”

 ## Matthew 21:45